Generate Power BI columns and measures to pages lineage App

 After your PBIR project folders are available in object storage, configure the workflow.

-Search for PowerBI Columns/Measures -> Pages lineage, and then select Set up workflow.
+- Search for PowerBI Columns/Measures -> Pages lineage and select it.

 -